 Besides all the rides, a half dozen or so shows happen during the day.
 The indoor shows make good places to sit down and cool off.
 You'll get a schedule of them when you enter the front gate.

-At one of the newer rides, Voyage to the Iron Reef, the story line is an underwater battle with sea creatures who are determined to destroy the theme park.
+At one of the newer rides, Voyage to the Iron Reef, the storyline is an underwater battle with sea creatures who are determined to destroy the theme park.
 The creatures and their surroundings are designed with a steampunk look - think leather, gears, and brass.
-When my pal Monica checked it out with four kids aged nine to eighteen, 12-year-old Anson asked: "There was so much to look at, I didn't know what to shoot.
-Can we do it again and again?"
-Their entire group ended up riding it 3 times.

 02 of 05

-The exciting new rollercoaster Hangtime, the West Coast's first dive coaster opens May 18, 2018.
+The exciting new rollercoaster Hangtime, the West Coast's first dive coaster opened May 18, 2018.
 Towering over 150 feet in the air, it features a negative-g stall loop, which gives riders the sensation of floating.

 In 2017 the park opened "VR Showdown in Ghost Town" a free-roaming virtual reality experience.
 Players time travel to a futuristic Calico on a mission to defeat hordes of robots from destroying the town.
 There's an extra charge to try it, which you can purchase using an arcade game card.